Nitrogen Fixers – What They Are and Tips to Get Started

 But don’t forget to follow nature’s lead and include nitrogen-fixing plants, too.
 This is how nature repairs degraded areas and maintains fertility over time, (along with wild animals in the mix).

-When you create a wild homestead based on this model, you will have a productive landscape that provides abundance for people, plants and animals without polluting the downstream environment.
+When you cultivate abundance based on this model, you will have a productive landscape that nourishes people, plants and wildlife without polluting the downstream environment.

 What about you?
 Please leave a comment sharing your favorite way to use nitrogen-fixing plants.